constantinpape/RAMA/README.md

 ![animation](./misc/contraction_animation.gif)

-## Requirements
-We use `CUDA 11.2` and `GCC 10`.
-Other combinations might also work but not tested. `CMake` is required for compilation.

 ## Running
 Currently https://anonymous.4open.science/ does not allow adding submodules and downloading the repo.
 So current files can only be viewed, we will make full code available upon acceptance.